judgels/judgels/docs/operator/uriel/clarification.rst

 Managing contest clarifications
 ===============================

-To enable clarifications in the contest, enable the **Clarification** module.
+To enable clarifications in the contest, enable the **Clarifications** module.

-If you want that clarifications can only be made for a specified duration after the contest begins, enable the **Clarification Time Limit** module.
+If you want that clarifications can only be made for a specified duration after the contest begins, enable the **Clarifications Time Limit** module.
 You can then specify the duration since the contest begins.

 Clarifications behave differently for contestants, supervisors, and coaches.